Start Date: Thursday 9th April 2020

 Course Description: Shahai is a less familiar term than haiga – the traditional pairing of a haiku with a picture.
 Shahai is a haiga where the picture is a photographic image.

 In the Call of the Page shahai online course, participants are given prompts and ideas as to how to create shahai of their own.
+If you are repeating this course, you will find that the prompts given are new, and different from last time you took the class.
 Our in-house haiku expert Alan Summers will give feedback on the poetry element, and feedback on the image comes from Penney Ellis, an experienced photographic tutor and artist.

 The course format consists of three sessions over two months.
 Participants send in two shahai each time, and the dual feedback from the tutors is accessed by all the class, in an especially created online gallery.

 On this course, some of our students prefer to explore shahai through classic photography subjects, but there is also scope to experiment with different forms of photography, and styling of your shots.